 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Testifies in court and directs the preparation of subordinates to provide testimony as an expert witness in civil and criminal cases to present evidence uncovered by laboratory tests and examinations; explains forensic techniques and theory for current or hypothetical cases; provides justification through analysis of evidence for probable cause basis needed for warrant issuing; participates in Civilian Board of Inquiry convened to examine Police Department civilian disciplinary cases.
+Testifies in court and directs the preparation of subordinates to provide testimony as an expert witness in civil and criminal cases to present evidence indicated by laboratory tests and examinations; explains forensic techniques and theory applicable to current or hypothetical cases; provides technical justification, through analysis of evidence, to establish a probable cause basis for warrant issuing; participates in Civilian Board of Inquiry hearings convened to examine Philadelphia Police Department civilian disciplinary cases.

-Provides input and makes strategic planning recommendations to the Director of Forensic Science; prepares annual laboratory budget and oversees other administrative functions applicable to assigned section; prepares grant applications for the purchase of specialized laboratory equipment; reviews journals, research papers and vendor's information to develop grant applications; prepares ongoing reports about grant-funded studies and research projects; makes recommendations about procurement and contract specifications.
+Provides input and makes strategic planning recommendations to the Director of Forensic Science; prepares annual laboratory budget and oversees related administrative functions for an assigned laboratory section; prepares grant applications for the purchase of specialized laboratory equipment; reviews professional journals, research papers, equipment specifications and vendor information to prepare grant applications; prepares ongoing reports about grant-funded studies and research projects; makes recommendations about procurement and contract specifications.

-Acts as liaison to other units within the department and outside agencies concerning the acceptance and analysis of evidence; reporting and interpreting results and the testimony of subordinate personnel in court.
+Acts as liaison to other units within the Philadelphia Police Department and outside agencies concerning the intake and analysis of evidence reporting and interpretation of analysis results and the testimony of subordinate personnel in court.

-- Manages or oversees the comparisons, operations, examinations and overall analysis of physical, chemical and DNA evidence.
+Manages and directs the comparison, examination and overall analysis of a wide variety of physical, chemical and/or DNA evidence.

-- Ensures that all instrumental and test data is consistent with reported results of analysis; performs statistical calculations to verify or validate analysis results as required.
+Ensures that all instrumental and test data is consistent with reported results of analysis; performs statistical calculations to verify or validate analysis results as required.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES